“The news of the resurrection is not a disclosure of human potential.” – Fleming Rutledge

 During the pandemic, I started doing ridiculously brief workouts to help with sleep and anxiety.
 I read a single article online stating 10 minutes of exercise is helpful and just went with it.
 This is not an approach that I advise for most things.
 Brief side note, folks who smile while they work out are creepy, like those people in Florida who dressed up as clowns and stood by the road after dark.
 During these miserable contortions, one of the instructors would triumphantly shout, “You are stronger than your circumstances and your pain!”
 I wouldn’t have noticed the line, save for the fact that we were living through a pandemic.
 I imagined her screaming through full hospital rooms at people attached to ventilators, “You are stronger than your circumstances and your pain!”
 Silence… The sound of ventilators and heart monitors.
 A sigh from an exhausted nurse.
 Shiny, helpful proclamation of hope?
 Not really.

 It might be low-hanging fruit to pick on overly optimistic fitness instructors (especially when you have benefitted from their video).
 But I hear the same narrative about being strong repeated throughout our culture.
 It wouldn’t irritate me so much if it wasn’t so inescapable.
-It’s a message that seems hopeful, but it resonates with those who are extremely comfortable.
+It’s a message that seems hopeful, but only when things are going very well.

 When I am struggling through a workout, wanting to believe something inspirational while exercising and employing it as an all-around life philosophy are two different things.
 I can kick my leg a few more times, but my life is still very much defined by many things that I have little to no control over.
 While getting in shape is good, feeling a little bit better and having a little bit more energy does not mean my body won’t one day fail.
 It does not make me stronger than mortality.
 It does not make all of the cumulative mental issues that I struggle through evaporate.
 The human condition is not negated by a better sleep schedule, exercise, or mental tricks.
 All these solutions are temporary and can easily be unraveled by unforeseen circumstances.
 I am very much subject to my circumstances and pain.
 In fact, I can only actually see through a filter that is defined by those things.
 The same is true for every person.